Knowing oneself comes from attending with compassionate curiosity to what is happening within.Gabor Maté, MD

 The cost of not practicing self-compassion

-Our society may have conflated self-compassion with self-pity, self-indulgence, or self-excuse.
-Self-compassion is none of the above.
+Our society may have conflated self-compassion with self-pity, self-indulgence, or self-excuse, but self-compassion is none of the above.

-But when we misunderstand self-compassion to mean any of these things, naturally we don’t want to have anything to do with it.
-Especially if we’re ambitions, performance-orientated, and goal-driven.
+But when we misunderstand self-compassion to mean any of these things, we naturally don’t want anything to do with it.
+Especially if we’re ambitious, performance-orientated, and goal-driven.

 And by the way, many achievement-oriented individuals tend to be the least self-compassionate.

-But also, many achievement-oriented individuals also experience burnout, anxiety, depression, and a general sense of lack of satisfaction despite the achievements.
+But also, many achievement-oriented individuals experience burnout, anxiety, depression, and a general lack of satisfaction despite their achievements.

 At the core, self-compassion is understanding the self.
-Understanding our needs – how they might not have been met and what actions we can take to give ourselves what we need to thrive.
+Understanding our needs – what needs haven’t been met and what actions we can take to meet those needs, so we can thrive.

-To have self-compassion is to constantly take stock of our own needs and meeting our needs so that we’re setting ourselves up for success.
+To have self-compassion is to constantly take stock of and meet our own needs so that we’re setting ourselves up for success.

-Having self-compassion for our past selves is reflecting on moments when we weren’t “our best selves.”
-And rather than beating ourselves up about it – making ourselves feel “bad” or “shameful” or “guilty” – we recognize and acknowledge our unmet needs in those moments.
-Particularly focusing on the idea that if our needs were met, we would have likely to achieve more favorable outcomes.
+Having self-compassion for our past selves is reflecting on moments when we weren’t our “best selves.”
+And rather than beating ourselves up about it – making ourselves feel “bad,” “shameful,” or “guilty” – we recognize and acknowledge our unmet needs in those moments.
+The idea is that if our needs were met, we would have achieved a different outcome.

 How self-compassion helps you achieve your goals

-But really, think about something that you’re struggling with right now.
+But think about something that you’re struggling with right now.

-When you really feel into the struggle, do you feel “bad” about it?
+When you really think about the struggle, do you feel “bad” about it?
 Even if it’s just a little?

-If you were to dig into the “bad” (cuz bad isn’t a feeling), you might find feelings like regret, shame, guilt, and sadness.
+If you were to dig into the “bad” (because bad isn’t a feeling), you might find feelings like regret, shame, guilt, and sadness.